 - I recommend using quart bags for this soup.
 Use a cup to transfer the soup from the pot into the bag.
 Then, squeeze out excess air and seal the bags.
 The bags can nicely be stored in the freezer for up to 3-4 months.

-- To thaw the soup, remove it from freeze the night before serving, or put the sealed soup bag in warm water to thaw it faster.
+- To thaw the soup, remove it from the freezer the night before serving, or put the sealed soup bag in warm water to thaw it faster.

 - Heat in a soup pan and simmer for 5-10 minutes.